plone/bobtemplates.plone/docs/templates/addon/theme_barceloneta/index.rst

     Adding a barceloneta theme to an existing add-on package.

-With this ``subtemplate``, you can add a Plone theme to a Plone package.
+With this sub-template, you can add a Plone theme to a Plone package.

 First create a Plone add-on package: